RicardoPauloCunha/RicardoPauloCunha/README.md

-# Hi 👋, I'm Ricardo Paulo
+# Hi 👋, I'm Ricardo

 A Web Developer who believes an ounce of prevention is worth a pound of cure